 Not all unsafe working environments violate federal or state law.
 Those conditions that result in “imminent danger,” however, are generally illegal.
 Such a situation arises where the condition “could be reasonably expected to cause death or serious physical harm immediately.”

-Some examples of illegal, dangerous working conditions that lead to work injuries include:
+Examples of illegal, dangerous working conditions that lead to work injuries include:

 - Failure to have safety equipment such as harnesses, safety glasses, earplugs, fire-safe clothing, or other gear that protects you from known hazards of your regular position